vivek-appscms/linguistto/translate/english-to-malayalam.md

 ---
 layout: translate
 fileName: english_to_malayalam
 from: en
 to: ml
 permalink: english-to-malayalam-sentence-translation
+tool: english-to-malayalam-sentence-translation
 ---